andepraveenofficial/TargetInterview/03 Theory/01 Client/04 Javascript/Javascript.md

 * bind

 ###### call
-With __call__ we can invoke a method passing an owner object as an argument.
+With __call__  method, we can invoke a method passing an owner object as an argument.

 ```Javascript
 // Define the first person object